sam123evers/SeshBuilderWebUI/README.md

 #SeshBuilderWebUI

+Front end sends user creds, gets auth token, redirects to new page and fetches data with aforementioned token

+Some user stories:
-React front end allows the user to create custom sessions based on poses found in or uploaded to database

--users can upload a pose to the database
+-users can create custom sessions based on poses found in db -users can upload a pose to the database
 -users can view a list of poses from the database -users can search for poses in the database